files-community/Website/src/routes/docs/install/+page.md

 ## Troubleshooting

+### Cannot open app package

+If you see a "Cannot open app package" message when you try to open Files, it means that your device needs an update for the AppInstaller component.
+You can update it from the Microsoft Store app on your device, or by downloading and running this installer https://learn.microsoft.com/en-us/windows/msix/app-installer/install-update-app-installer.

 ### Updates

 If you encounter any problems or errors while updating Files, you can try the following solutions: